coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    Generalizes :tacn:`auto`.
-While :tacn:`auto` does not try resolution hints which would leave existential variables in the goal, :tacn:`eauto` does try them (informally speaking, it internally uses a tactic close to :tacn:`simple eapply` instead of a tactic close to :tacn:`simple apply` in the case of :tacn:`auto`).
-As a consequence, :tacn:`eauto` can solve such a goal:
+While :tacn:`auto` does not try resolution hints which would leave existential variables in the goal, :tacn:`eauto` will try them.
+Also, :tacn:`eauto` internally uses :tacn:`eassumption` instead of :tacn:`assumption` and a tactic similar to :tacn:`simple eapply` instead of a tactic similar to :tacn:`simple apply`.
+   As a consequence, :tacn:`eauto` can solve goals such as:

    .. example::